 - Preheat the oven to 375 degrees and spray a 9-inch by 9-inch baking pan with cooking spray.

-- Combine the oats, baking powder, cinnamon, salt, 1/2 cup of the pecans and half of the diced apple.
+- Combine the oats, baking powder, cinnamon, salt, 1/2 cup of the walnuts and half of the diced apple.
 Stir to combine and spread into the greased pan.

-- Sprinkle the remaining apple and pecans on top.
+- Sprinkle the remaining apple and walnuts on top.

 - Whisk the maple syrup, milk, mashed banana, Earth Balance, and vanilla extract.
 Pour over the oatmeal mixture.